 - Other establishments (established for the purpose of profit) employing 20 or more persons.

-Every employee who is not drawing salary/wages beyond INR 21,000 per month who has worked for not less than 30 days in an accounting year, shall be eligible for a bonus of a minimum of 8.33 percent of salary/wages or INR 100, whichever is higher, and INR 60 if the employee’s age is less than 15 at the beginning of the assessment year.
+Every employee who is not drawing salary/wages beyond INR 21,000 per month and who has worked for not less than 30 days in an accounting year shall be eligible for a bonus of a minimum of 8.33 percent of salary/wages or INR 100, whichever is higher, and INR 60 if the employee’s age is less than 15 at the beginning of the assessment year.

 The bonus is to be paid even if there is a loss in the establishment, and its limit is fixed at a maximum of 20 percent of the employee’s salary/wages.
-In the case of employees whose salary/wages range from INR 7,000 to INR 21,000 per month for the purpose of the payment of a bonus, their salaries/wages would be deemed to be as INR 7,000.
+In the case of employees whose salary/wages range from INR 7,000 to INR 21,000 per month for the purpose of the payment of a bonus, their salaries/wages would be deemed to be INR 7,000.
 The bonus amount is fully taxable.

 Stock options

 Many companies provide stock options to employees under an Employee Stock Option Plan (ESOP).
-ESOPs are plans under which employees receive the right to purchase a certain number of shares in the company at a predetermined price, as a reward for their performance and as motivation for employees to keep improving their performance.
-Employees typically have to wait for a certain duration known as the vesting period before they can exercise the right to purchase the shares.
+ESOPs are plans under which employees receive the right to purchase a certain number of shares in the company at a predetermined price as a reward for their performance and as motivation for employees to keep improving their performance.
+Employees typically have to wait for a certain duration, known as the vesting period, before they can exercise the right to purchase the shares.

-ESOPs are taxed at two instances:
+ESOPs are taxed in two instances:

-- At the time of exercise – as a perquisite: ESOPs would be taxed as perquisite, the value of which would be (on date of allotment) = (FMV per share – Exercise price per share) x number of shares allotted.
-The employer deducts TDS on this perquisite, and this is reflected in the employee’s Form 16 and included as part of total income from salary in the tax return.
+- At the time of exercise – as a prerequisite: ESOPs would be taxed as a perquisite, the value of which would be (on date of allotment) = (FMV per share – Exercise price per share) x number of shares allotted.
+The employer deducts TDS on this perquisite, and this is reflected in the employee’s Form 16 and included as part of the total income from salary in the tax return.
 The TDS on the ‘perquisite’ stands deferred to earlier of the following events:

 - Expiry of five years from the year of allotment of ESOPs;